koleszr/Cognitive-Radio-Simulation/README.md

 The last one is the fastest and it simulates a CSMA medium access, where secondary users who want to access the given channel generate a random back off time and wait while this time has not expired.
 After the expiration, the players attempt to access the channel if it is empty.

+### Strategies

+I will use 3 types of strategies for this project:
+* a competitive one which represents the behavior of a selfish user,
+* a cooperative one where every user want to maximize the utility of the whole system,
+* a mixed one where the latter two strategies are mixed.

+## Utility function

+The utility function has a real valued payoff which represents the performance of the given user.
+It is used in the strategies to decide about the channel access.

 ### Bibliography